 It’s this analysis of information that helps organizations make improvements over time.
 Leaders can see what is popular with employees and the aspects they are not enjoying; they can make monthly improvements and see if they resonate or not.
 This hands-on approach allows for a quick amendment of strategy if EX seems to be going awry, rather than waiting for data from the annual survey to make changes.
 Leaving issues to fester could mean the damage is already done, and some talented employees may even have left.

 Another clear benefit of using this short form survey style is that it encourages a culture of communication within the business.
 For the organization, these quickfire questions don’t take a long time to prepare and can provide invaluable real-time data that is trackable and comparable.
 For employees, it shows that their opinions do matter to those above, and encourages openness on their thoughts and insights on how to improve certain aspects of the business.
-If one of your cultural values talks about communication, this is an excellent way to practice what you preach without taking too much time away from anyone internally.
+When you implement values, including a cultural value that talks about communication is an excellent way to practice what you preach without taking too much time away from anyone internally.

 Check the Pulse of your organization